 Getting to the top of Filerimos hill up the wide windy road through fragrant pine trees is an experience on its own!
 And then, you are greeted by hundreds of colorful peacocks!
 What a welcome!

 Filerimos is one of the most favorite sites for locals.
 We go there for a nice walk with our families, feed the peacocks, get a bottle of 7 Herbs liqueur, enjoy the sunset over the Aegean Sea, or observe planes landing & taking off from the Diagoras Airport.
 Springtime, especially before the beach season 😉 you can see many people jogging and cycling up the hill.
 It is also one of the top venues where romantic weddings are performed.
-Besides the stunning environment, Filerimos hosts ruins of the acropolis of Ancient Ialyssos and a well preserved medieval monastery.
+Besides the stunning environment & scenic views, Filerimos hosts ruins of the acropolis of Ancient Ialyssos and a well-preserved medieval monastery.
 Be prepared, there is a lot to discover!

 Arriving at the top of the hill, you will see a well-organized parking plot.
-To the right side, you will notice the ruins of the ancient Ialyssos, to the left side is a little kiosk with souvenirs and beverages.
-There you can decide to either start exploring the Archaeological site (left) or walk the footway and see the Panoramic view over Ialyssos (right).
-Either way, you will be followed by mating cries of the male peacocks!
+To the right side, you will notice the ruins of the ancient Ialyssos, and to the left is a little kiosk with souvenirs and beverages.
+You can decide to start exploring the Archaeological site (left) or walk the footway and see the Panoramic view over Ialyssos (right).
+Either way, you will be followed by the mating cries of the male peacocks!

-When in 1876 archaeologists (expedition led by Sir Alfred Biliotti) found the necropolis of Ialyssos lying between the village of Trianda and Filerimos hill, it was clear that this is the most ancient well-defined settlement on the island dating back 1550-1400 BC.
+When in 1876, archaeologists (an expedition led by Sir Alfred Biliotti) found the necropolis of Ialyssos lying between the village of Trianda and Filerimos hill, it was clear that this is the most ancient well-defined settlement on the island dating back to 1550-1400 BC.
 The archaeological finds displayed in the Archaeological Museum of Rhodes evidence that the area was inhabited as early as the 2nd millennium BC.

 Unfortunately, only a small amount of the findings can be seen in the Archaeological Museum of Rhodes, most of them are in the British Museum and the Louvre.

-After the city of Rhodes was built in 408 BC, Ialyssos began to slowly decline as many of the inhabitants moved to Rhodes city.
+After the city of Rhodes was built in 408 BC, Ialyssos began to decline as many inhabitants moved to Rhodes city.
 In the ancient Greek world, Ialyssos was famed for the athletic feats of the Eratides family, especially Diagoras, who won the Olympic boxing competition three times.
-Diagoras was the national hero, and you can see his statue at the entrance of Rhodes city.
+Diagoras was a national hero, and you can see his statue at the entrance of Rhodes city.
 Also, the International Rhodes Airport is named after Diagoras.

 The Monastery as we see it today was restored during the Italian domination.
 Extensive excavations were carried out bringing to light the Doric Fountain-house and the earlier phases of the temple of Athena.
 The reconstructed monastery was inaugurated in 1931 by the 77th Grand Master of the Order of Malta Ludovico Chigi Albani Della Rovere.
 It was inhabited by Italian Catholic monks (Capuchins) 1912-1943.
 Unfortunately, monks left the monastery after the Nazi occupation, but they left their secret recipe of the Seven Herbs liqueur (Sette Erbe) to a local greek family.
 It is a mixture of seven locally-found herbs.
 The family still takes care of the Monastery area and runs the little canteen where one can taste and purchase the famed liqueur.